Abundance Network – Summary

 If this happens they may get shutdown by the FTC or the SEC.
 Why the SEC?
 Because most non compliant companies are also offering unlicensed securities.
 Once again, nothing really happens unless a program is big enough to be worth shutting down.

-It’s cheaper and easier for the SEC to shut down a company, they can just serve a cease and desist letter, whi
+It’s cheaper and easier for the SEC to shut down a company, they can just serve a cease and desist letter, which will have the same effect.

 Selling Unlicensed Securities Programs that have these type of residual income opportunities are required to be registered with the SEC.
 Nornally it’s not a big deal and nearly everybody ignores it and hopes for the best.
 If the SEC decides to stop turning a blind eye, then Abundance Network are in regulatory hot water.